-1. Niue is Not About the Beach: It’s About the Adventure!
+1. Niue is Not About the Beach; It’s About the Adventure!

-Let’s address the elephant in the room right out of the gate – there are not many beaches in Niue.
-That’s simply not what “the rock of the Pacific” offers.
+Let’s address the elephant in the room early into these tips for travelling in Niue – there are not many beaches in Niue.
+That’s simply not what “the Rock of the Pacific” offers.
 Instead, it has chasms, coastal arches, caves, beautiful forest and mind-blowing coral reefs.
 Niue is about adventuring along rocky sea tracks through the luxuriant forest and stumbling onto a glistening swimming hole full of colourful fish.
 If that sounds like your thing, then you are in for a treat.

-Check out our list of the 10 Best Sea Tracks in Niue for inspiration.
+Check out our list of the 20 Best Sea Tracks in Niue for inspiration.

 2. Almost All Activities Run on Tide Time